eli-johnson-04/aad-project/Milestone_2/Algorithm and Analysis 5.md

 \end{cases}
 $$

+### Backtracking to Determine Sculpture Attendance
+Determining sculpture attendance in rows follows the exact strategy present in Algorithm 3.
+At each $OPT$ step, one must find the difference $j - i + 1$, which represents the length of the now-calculated row.
+This length should be added to the end of a list of row lengths, so that recursive calls create the row list in the correct order as they return upward.
+Afterward, one can simply examine the list of sculptures from left to right, counting the corresponding number for a given row to determine which sculptures belong in that row.

 ### 5A: Top-Down Recursive Implementation
 Algorithm 5A is an implementation of Algorithm 5 that uses memoization and recursion to construct optimal solutions to subproblems of $OPT(j)$ as needed.